orwaBadran/hotelExampleRepo/README.md

 You can download spring boot and follow the instructions for installation from <a href ="https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#getting-started-installing-the-cli">here</a>

-After Installtion you will only need navigate to the project home folder (ex:-hotelExample; the folder that contaons the pom) and run the following command:
+After Installtion you will only need navigate to the project home folder (ex:-hotelExample; the folder that contains the pom) and run the following command:
   <li>mvnw.cmd spring-boot:run    (for windowes)</li>
   <li>mvnw spring-boot:run        (for *nix enviroments)</li>